Bockcui/Local-Voice-Agent/README.md

 ---

-*"Ranni... home safe...
-A trifling victory, but a victory nonetheless."* - The Ancestor
+*"A trifling victory, but a victory nonetheless."* - The Ancestor